DavidCozens/BookToolsTemplate/contents.md

 [^big]: Footnotes can span multiple lines

-  Indent paragraphas that form part of the footnote
+    Indent paragraphs that form part of the footnote

 ## Heading IDs {#SpecialHeadingId}